-If you want more information on any of our Emergency Shelter Program, please contact Chris Green, Shelter Directorr at 208-664-3095.
+If you want more information on any of our Emergency Shelter Program, please contact Tabitha, Emergency Shelter Case Manager at 208-664-3095 ext 363

 St. Vincent de Paul's Men's Emergency Shelter opened in 1990 and provided 12 beds to men experiencing a housing crisis.
 Located behind our Coeur d'Alene thrift store, this homeless facility is one of the only shelters in North Idaho which serves single men.